 If you can provide any clarity on the Lowcock ancestry, contact me.
 If you’re active on Ancestry.com, I am happy to collaborate on the entire Lowcock family tree.

 Do you have a Lowcock Plough?

-I find it hard to imagine that any of the Lowcock Plough’s survived to this day but given I have evidence it was was for sale in the UK, New Zealand and maybe even Australia, perhaps an old one still exists somewhere.
-One of the reasons I built this page is in the hope that should someone, one day, find the plough or any remants of it, you would be able to learn more and even contact me.
+I find it hard to imagine that any of the Lowcock Plough’s survived to this day but given I have evidence it was was for sale in the UK, exported to Australia and evidence of them New Zealand, perhaps an old one still exists somewhere.
+One of the reasons I built this page is in the hope that should someone, one day, find the Lowcock Plough or any remnants of it, you would be able to learn more and even contact me.

 Lowcock Family History

 If you would like to learn more about the Lowcock surname and family history, please visit the Lowcock History page.

 Last Updated: Last updated: July 7, 2017 at 8:22 am